Dry Creek, Louisiana: Beginning of Dry Creek Cemetery: what records indicate

-Dry Creek, One of Oldest Beauregard Communities
+One of the oldest communities in Beauregard Parish

 Both the Lindsey and Dry Creek cemeteries in the community recorded their first burials in 1860-61 and are still used today.
 The first church/school was said to have been built in 1860.
 The 1860-61 time period records developments indicating the beginning of a community.
 Dry Creek is one of the oldest communities in Beauregard Parish.
 Sugartown (1820s) is the oldest, and the Hopewell community established a church and cemetery in the 1850s, with the first log church erected near Dollar Branch in 1852.
 Other than the Williams family whose members were either deceased or had left the community by the late 1850s, the Iles, Lindsey, and Miller families were the first to live in Dry Creek before 1860 (late 1850s).
 One source on Lindsey family genealogy lists 1859 as the year the Lindsey and Miller families came to Dry Creek from north Louisiana.
 The 1860 Census records of Imperial Calcasieu Parish do confirm that these three families were living in Dry Creek in the summer of 1860.